5GHz Antennas with RP-SMA connector

 Antennas of the 5.7 - 5.8GHz Frequency Band

-The 5GHz antenna works in the 5GHz frequency, one of the unlicensed wireless spectrums that is the most popular alternative to the 2.4GHz frequency.
+5GHz antennas are optimized for the 5GHz frequency band, one of the unlicensed wireless spectrums that is the most popular alternative to the 2.4GHz frequency.
 The "free and legal" band of 5GHz is 5700MHz through 5825 MHz.
 The 5 GHz band, used in the 802.11ac WiFi standard, is one of the best wireless frequencies to use because you will have less signal noise interference.

 Advantages of 5GHz Frequency Band over the 2.4GHz Band